fb-pixel

 Rules for Gift Giving Made Simple

+• Use Sustainable Wrapping - We like to keep our wrapping simplistic.
+By using shipping paper (or fabric), cotton string or jute twine, simple gift tags, and some pretty evergreen tree clippings and cinnamon sticks, you can create a beautifully wrapped gift.
 Everything we wrap our gifts with can typically be tossed into the compost pile, shredded to use as bedding for the animals, or reused (such as a mason jar).

-• Work toward homemade gifts – This isn’t an end-all rule, but it truly is special when a gift is homemade and heartfelt from the giver, especially if it’s something the receiver truly needs/wants.
+• Work Toward Homemade Gifts - This isn't an end-all rule, but it truly is special when a gift is homemade and heartfelt from the giver.
+Especially if it's something the receiver truly needs/wants.

 A man and wife smiling.